Central Atlantic region gas prices rose from last week: See how much here

 The average fuel price in the Central Atlantic region has risen about 6 cents since last month.
 According to the EIA, gas prices across the region in the last year have been as low as $3.18 on Jan.
 15, 2024, and as high as $3.85 on Aug.
 7, 2023.

-A year ago, the average gas price in the Central Atlantic region was 0% higher at $3.41 per gallon.
+A year ago, the average gas price in the Central Atlantic region was $3.41 per gallon.

 The average gas price in the United States last week was $3.45, making prices in the Central Atlantic region about 1.7% lower than the nation's average.
 The average national gas price is up from last week's average of $3.38 per gallon.